Sajama National Park: Aymara people

-The Aymara people are indigenous to the Bolivian and Peruvian altiplano, and make up a quarter of Bolivia's population.
+The Aymara people are indigenous to the Bolivian and Peruvian Altiplano, and make up a quarter of Bolivia's population.
 Latest estimates predict about 300 families in the affluence zone of the park and about 100 in the park's interior.
 Much of the Aymara population participates in llama and alpaca herding and yarn spinning.
 Circular houses, traditional to the Aymara, can still be found today.
 The Aymara people also have the unique tradition of handing down historic textiles through the generations as inherited wealth.
 Because the Aymara people rely so heavily on the natural environment, they take on a protectoral role regarding its use.
-For example, the Aymara recently protested the Dakar Rally, an off-road race taking place through Bolivia's salt flats for the first time.
+For example, the Aymara recently protested against the Dakar Rally, an off-road race taking place through Bolivia's salt flats for the first time.
 The Aymara cited fears of environmental damage from litter and ruts in the white landscape from the vehicles as cause for concern.

-The Aymara have traditionally been an underrepresented group since the times of colonialism.
-Therefore, they fought alongside the victorious liberal party during Bolivia's Civil War of 1899.
+The Aymara have traditionally been an underrepresented group since colonial times.
+They fought alongside the victorious liberal party during Bolivia's Civil War of 1899.
 However, the Aymara are still being targeted.
 One current example of the struggle between the Aymara and the Bolivian government is the use of the coca plant by the Aymara.
 The Aymara have grown coca plants for centuries, using the leaves in traditional medicines and rituals.
 Over the last century, the Bolivian government has done its best to restrict this process due to fears of cocaine production.
 While coca cultivation for traditional practices is legal in Bolivia, there has still been strife and conflict between the government and the Aymara people due to this plant.
 When the practices of poor, disenfranchised, or indigenous people is demonized or condemned, there is often heavy dispute and strife between the two sides.
 By targeting the Aymara's use of the coca plant, the Bolivian government could be helping to create an even bigger problem and contributing to unrest.
 Small populations with little political power are often viewed as “inferior”, and can easily be blamed for an array of different problems, from political, to social, to environmental.

 The plight of the Aymara people has further been complicated with the election of Bolivia's first indigenous president, Evo Morales, in 2006.
 Morales was born into an Aymara family of subsistence farmers.
 In 2009, Morales helped enact a new constitution.
 The new constitution names Bolivia as a secular state, rather than a Catholic one as the previous constitution stated.
 It also recognizes a variety of autonomies at the local and departmental level, which many argue gives people like the Aymara more freedom.
 However, there has been some backlash against the constitution.
 Many opposed to it claim that it is "Aymara-centric", and not applicable or appropriate for all Bolivian citizens and is actually ostracizing.